mpoppy/crypto/README.md

 # Crypto

-Welcome to my Crypto Price gem scraper!
+Welcome to my Crypto Gem Scraper!

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/crypto`.
+Welcome to my first gem built as part of my Flatiron School online bootcamp!
+In this gem, you will be scrape information on the top cryptocurrencies from Coinbase.com.
+For each currency, you can then go 1 level deeper and view additional information on the currency including market cap, all-time high, and circulating supply.

+The Ruby code in the file `lib/crypto` represents my object classes for my controller, my currency class, and my scraper class.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation